lenkiefer/lenkiefer.github.com/_posts/2016-06-26-week-in-review.md

 ![plot of chunk rate-scatter](/img/Rfig/rate-scatter-1.svg)

 The chart above shows that in general, the 30-year fixed mortgage rate follows the 10-year Treasury pretty closely.
 However, in 2012 there were several points below the line.
 Those weeks correspond to the spring of 2012 when 10-year Treasury yields fell more rapidly than mortgage rates.
-This was partially due to increased volatility and risk aversion around amidst other European macroeconomic risks.
+This was partially due to increased volatility and risk aversion around other European macroeconomic risks.

 The chart below shows the time series for the 10-year Treasury and the 30-year mortgage rate, with the spread shaded.